Posted on: May 15th, 2018 by The Gooden Center No Comments

 Manic Bipolar Disorder

 Being diagnosed with manic bipolar disorder can be devastating because it is a difficult and complex disorder to live with.
 However, with treatment and management skills it is possible to handle the symptoms and not allow them to interfere with your life.
-One of the more challenging aspects of bipolar disorder is dealing with manic episodes.
+One of the more challenging aspects of understanding bipolar disorder is dealing with manic episodes.

 People with bipolar disorder shift between phases of depression and of mania which both have very different sets of symptoms.
 Most people understand what depression is like and how that can manifest itself in an individual.
 Mania is a distinct issue that can be just as problematic and make it very difficult to function normally in daily life.